rdkcentral/aamp/test/l2test/TST_2001_CDAI_Linear/README.md

 ## Pre-requisites to run this test

-1. python3 and required modules installed.

-         python3 -m pip install pexpect requests flask webargs aiohttp

-2. Streams for this test will be downloaded from https://cpetestutility.stb.r53.xcal.tv but location can be overridden by specifying TEST_2001_STREAM_PATH if required.
+1. Streams for this test will be downloaded from https://cpetestutility.stb.r53.xcal.tv but location can be overridden by specifying TEST_2001_STREAM_PATH if required.

     a.
 When running inside docker: -